APogue/APogue.github.io/_posts/posts/2024-09-10-titleVI-vs-titleIX.md

 	- OCR is taking case by case, every school is subject to different accountability measures

+	- OCR mentions that Title VI-related incidents continue even after investigations began (UMich)

-- They need to be notified, the notifications need to be published, they need a coordinator, *they need to know they can report to the coordinator*, they need to be trained
+- They need a notification, the notifications need to be published, they need a coordinator, *they need to know they can report to the coordinator*, they need to be trained

-	- At UCLA it is not clear that there is a Title IX coordinator
+	- At UCLA it is not clear that there is a Title IX Coordinator

 	- At UCLA it is not clear that *all* employees are trained to handle Title IX incidents